 Now if you’re like me, you just don’t have a spare thousand dollars lying around to buy one of these synths - however, the good news is that the technology has come so far now that there are many digital tools we can use to effectively replicate that classic hardware sound and feel.

 So the question is, how can we get that lo fi sound without handing over wads of cash for cumbersome equipment that will take us ages to figure out how to use anyway?

-In this article, I’m going to demonstrate a few ways you can do just this, create a lo fi House sound using your favourite DAW.
+In this article, I’m going to demonstrate a few ways you can do just this, showing you how to create a lo fi House sound using nothing more than your favourite DAW and a few samples.
 I’ll be using Ableton Live and samples from our Lo Life - LoFi House Loops pack, which will quickly get you up to speed with that crunchy, rusty vintage vibe.

 Here’s the final idea that we’re going to arrive at:

 It’s sounding nice and rough, I think you’ll agree!
 But how did we get there?
 Let’s go back and look at each of the steps in turn.